 On exterior walls, I recommend a special primer for peeling paint.
 This helps solve existing problems with peeling paint and even helps prevent or at least delay a recurrence.

 When you use tinted primer, you can get away with using contractor-grade paint that costs less than $20 per gallon.
 If it’s Friday night and I need to have a house ready to show by Sunday, I’ll buy a premium paint that promises to cover in one coat.
 But if I have enough time to go back and apply a second coat and/or touchups, I’ve done fine with inexpensive contractor grade paint.
+It just depends on how much time I’m willing to dedicate to the project.

 The nice thing about painting this way is that in between renters, I can usually come back and paint a room with the same paint and get it done in a single coat, since it’s not a major color change.
 It helps protect that initial investment.